 It always starts with the best of intentions.
-You hard boil a dozen eggs to take for lunch every day.
-But you forget to take them once or twice, and soon you’ve got a few extra hard boiled eggs in your fridge.
-How long will they last, and do hard boiled eggs go bad?
+You boil a dozen eggs to take for lunch every day.
+But you forget to take them once or twice, and soon you’ve got a few extra hard-boiled eggs in your fridge.
+How long will they last, and do hard-boiled eggs go bad?

 Or perhaps you want to add eggs as a grab-and-go snack to your diet, but you’re too busy on weekdays to make them every morning.
 So you’re thinking about making them in a batch on the weekend to have them ready when needed.

-Either way, knowing a thing or two about storage, shelf life, or going bad of hard boiled eggs wouldn’t hurt.
+Either way, knowing a thing or two about storage, shelf life, or going bad of hard-boiled eggs wouldn’t hurt.
 So if you’d like to learn more about these topics, this article is for you.
-Read on.
+Let’s get going.

 How To Store Hard Boiled Eggs